 Two other stakeholders that may be relevant depending on the nature of the engagement include:

-While it’s all too tempting to jump ahead and begin looking for solutions, taking time to identify key stakeholders and their unique needs is a time-saving, utility-maximizing process that should never be skipped.
+While it’s tempting to jump ahead and begin looking for solutions, taking time to identify key stakeholders and their unique needs is a time-saving, utility-maximizing process that should never be skipped.

 Be sure to speak with at least one person in each category of stakeholders before making any assumptions.
 Through this process, you can also learn what the current processes are for the given task you’re trying to digitize.